santhohcoder/Day-6-TAsk/README.md

 TASK PERSON CREATE A CLASS NAMES PERSON TO GET HIS BASIC DETAILS ALONG WITH EMPLOYEMENT STAUS AND PRINT ONLY THOSE WHO ARE EMPLOYED.

+Task UBERPRICE CALCULATOR
+you wil be given details about taxi startpoint and endpoint calculate fare for the customer based on th availbale date first 5 km 10 rs/per km next five km 5 rs/per km next each km= 2rs also calculate the discounted fare to the person by applyin coupon of 25 percent to it.